rrd108/vue-mess-detector/docs/get-started.md

 **Group by File:** In this view, the first line displays the file path being evaluated.
 Below this, you'll see blocks of information with the following structure: rule, description, and message.

-- Rule: The blue line that defines the specific rule being evaluated.
+- **Rule**: The blue line that defines the specific rule being evaluated.
-- File: Shows the path to the file where the rule is applied.
+- **File**: Shows the path to the file where the rule is applied.
-- Description: A concise explanation of the rule, often accompanied by a link to relevant documentation for further details.
+- **Description**: A concise explanation of the rule, often accompanied by a link to relevant documentation for further details.
+- **Message**: Indicates the line of code where the rule was violated.

+> [!IMPORTANT]
-- Message: Indicates the line of code where the rule was violated.
-Yellow messages are warnings, suggesting best practices, while red messages highlight errors that must be corrected.
+> Yellow messages are warnings, suggesting best practices, while red messages highlight errors that must be corrected.

 ## 📋 Rulesets